willeatherly/RDP-Persistent-Service/README.md

 ## What does it do?

 This service turns on RDP every 30 seconds on a users computer.
 If the service is turned off, the device will shut down.
+This makes it a useful competition persistance tool, as well as being an annoyance if the team discovers that the service is running.

 ## Usage